Complexity Growth in Integrable and Chaotic Models: Introduction

 A major drawback of complexity, from a physicist's viewpoint, is its high degree of non-uniqueness.
 Measuring complexity generally requires many choices, such as a choice of gate set, reference state/operator, or tolerance in preparing the final state/operator.
 Determining a natural set of these choices for computing complexity in quantum gravity is beyond the scope of this work.
 Furthermore, computer scientists generally think of complexity in terms of small, discrete operations which are composed to create a complex quantum circuit.
 As physics generally happens in the continuum, it is advantageous to work with a naturally continuous notion of complexity for operators in physical quantum systems.
 Such a notion was formulated in terms of minimal geodesic lengths on high-dimensional manifolds of operators \cite{nielsen2005geometric,Nielsen_2006,Nielsen2007}, and many recent results on complexity make use of this formalism \cite{Jefferson:2017sdb, Chapman:2017rqy, Khan:2018rzm, Hackl:2018ptj, Bhattacharyya:2018bbv, Balasubramanian:2018hsu,Magan:2018nmu,Caputa:2018kdj, Ali:2018fcz, Balasubramanian:2019wgd, Ali:2019zcj, Bhattacharyya:2019kvj, Bernamonti:2019zyy,Bernamonti:2020bcf,Erdmenger:2020sup, Flory:2020eot, Flory:2020dja}.\footnote{An alternative approach to defining complexity draws intuition from path integrals in quantum field theory, and interprets quantum circuits as optimized procedures for performing such path integrals \cite{Takayanagi:2018pml,Caputa:2017urj,Camargo:2019isp}.
-This approach builds on the tensor network formulation of holography \cite{Swingle:2009bg, Pastawski:2015qua, Hayden:2016cfa, Milsted:2018san, Milsted:2018yur, Bao:2018pvs, Caputa:2020fbc}. } In this setting, there is a relatively natural choice which leads to a unique definition of quantum complexity that is equivalent to the quantum circuit definition: the degree of locality of the Hamiltonian defines a set of ``easy" operators (operators which are at most as local as the Hamiltonian).
+This approach builds on the tensor network formulation of holography \cite{Swingle:2009bg, Pastawski:2015qua, Hayden:2016cfa, Milsted:2018san, Milsted:2018yur, Bao:2018pvs, Caputa:2020fbc}.
+For yet another approach to the analysis of complexity growth, this time making use of unitary $k$-designs and random circuits, see \cite{Brandao:2016ghi,Roberts:2016hpo,Brandao:2019sgy}. } In this setting, there is a relatively natural choice which leads to a unique definition of quantum complexity that is equivalent to the quantum circuit definition: the degree of locality of the Hamiltonian defines a set of ``easy" operators (operators which are at most as local as the Hamiltonian).
 Operators which are more non-local than the Hamiltonian are considered ``hard".
 This choice of splitting into easy and hard operators corresponds to a choice of metric (the ``complexity metric") on the group manifold of unitary operators, where directions corresponding to easy operators have low weight and directions corresponding to hard operators have weight of order the Hilbert space dimension.\footnote{There are proposals for complexity which utilize instead the bi-invariant geometry, which treats easy and hard operators on an equal footing \cite{Yang:2019iav,Yang:2019udi,Yang:2020tna}.
 A proposal which defines the ``infinite cost factor" limit has also been explored \cite{Bueno:2019ajd,Erdmenger:2020sup}. }